alhajee/ckan/doc/contributing/python.rst

 ```````````````````````````````

 Generally, follow `PEP 257`_ for docstrings.
 We'll only describe the ways that
-CKAN differs from or extends PEP 257 below.
+FMLD differs from or extends PEP 257 below.

-CKAN docstrings deviate from PEP 257 in a couple of ways:
+FMLD docstrings deviate from PEP 257 in a couple of ways:

 - We use ``'''triple single quotes'''`` around docstrings, not ``"""triple
   double quotes"""`` (put triple single quotes around one-line docstrings as